evkx/evkx.github.io/content/guides/understandingrange/_index.md

 ### The temperature

-The temperature affects the range in different ways.
-If it is cold, the air is denser and has a higher aerodynamical drag.
+Several factors affect the range when temperature changes.

+#### AC consumption

-In addition, warm and cold weather will increase the car’s consumption of air condition systems.
+Warm and cold weather will increase the car’s consumption of air condition systems.
 On a freezing day, you could spend a significant amount of the battery to heat the cabin.

+The same is true on hot days when AC tries to cool down the cabin.

+Depending on the model typical the MAX power that the AC can draw from the battery is 5-10kW at max.

-The table below shows how different average AC consumption levels for heating/cooling will affect the consumption when driving.
+The table below shows how different average AC consumption levels for heating/cooling will affect driving consumption.
 Driving slow with heater blasting will affect the range the most.

 <table class="table table-striped border">
     <thead>